jendo42/AmigaSplash/README.md

 # AmigaSplash

 This simple tool is indended to show splash screen during boot process from HDD.
-For now it supports only OCS/ECS graphics and no HAM modes.
+For now it supports only OCS/ECS graphics.
+It supports displaying HAM6 images but only without fade in/out.

 ## Supported formats
  - `S:splash.wav`: stereo, mono, unsigned 8-bit.
 Length is limited to the Paula max audio buffer (131072 bytes).